 |Home Upcoming Safaris Guest Testimonials Mini-documentary Photography books From the Field Greg du Toit Guest Speaking The Concept Safaris General Africa Photo Workshop Online Gallery Blog Published Social Media Contact||

-This exciting new safari is simply a one of a kind.
+This exciting new safari is simply a one-of-a-kind.
 It has been designed from scratch to be able to offer you a truly authentic 'Out of Africa' experience as you venture far off the beaten track to a very special corner of Africa.
 No other safari itinerary can offer the unique mix and blend of experiences that this one does.
-In one sentence, this safari offers up soda lakes; forests; wetlands; great plains; birdlife; wild frontiers; mammals; predators; nocturnal wildlife; culture; research; education; photography across numerous genres; conservation; mountains; rivers; wildernesses; migration and possible river crossings; plains game; big 5; dramatic scenery - plus a spirit of adventure and freedom.
-If you want to avoid the tourist traps and you want to experience Africa like it once was, the 'real Africa', then keep reading for full itinerary details...
+In one sentence, this safari offers up rift valley lakes; forests; wetlands; great plains; birdlife; wild frontiers; mammals; predators; nocturnal wildlife; culture; research; education; photography across numerous genres; conservation; mountains; rivers; wildernesses; the great migration; plains game; big 5 territory; dramatic scenery - plus a spirit of adventure and freedom.
+If you want to avoid the tourist traps and if you want to experience Africa like it once was, the 'real Africa', then keep reading for full itinerary details...

 Night 1 - Overnight edge of Nairobi National Park